johnmarianhoffman/CTBB_ICD/README.md

-# FreeCT_ICD
+# CTBB_ICD

+## Are you sure you didn't mean FreeCT_ICD?

+The "public" version of the software in this repository can be found at [FreeCT\_ICD](https://github.com/FreeCT/FreeCT_ICD).
+This repository is for our "in-house" version and targets a reader library that is not publicly available.
+I'm not saying you *can't* work from this project, but you may want the other one...

+If you do want to work from here, you'll need to reimplement the reader functions and corresponding library.
+There are several ways to do this, but the most portable is probably the following:

+1. Change or reimplement: the "ctbb\_read.h" header file (included in setup.cpp)
+2. Write: Your own ctbb\_read.cpp that reimplements the "void Read*Frame..." functions used to load raw data (these functions can be found in setup.cpp)
+3. Compile: Compile your ctbb\_read.cpp into a ctbb\_read.a and put on the library load path
+4. Modify the makefile: Link with -lctbb\_read (or whatever you change the name to)

-## What is FreeCT_ICD?
+## What is CTBB_ICD?

-FreeCT\_ICD is the model-based iterative reconstruction companion software to [FreeCT\_wFBP](https://github.com/FreeCT/FreeCT_wFBP).
+CTBB\_ICD is the model-based iterative reconstruction companion software to [CTBangBang](https://github.com/captnjohnny1618/CTBangBang).
 It is free software (released under the GNU GPLv2) intended for use in research and education.
 Modification and contributions are encouraged.

 ### Quick (Science) Facts:

-FreeCT_ICD...
+CTBB_ICD...

 * Reconstructs third-generation, helical, diagnostic, multidector CT data (without gantry tilt)
 * Uses **iterative coordinate descent** as an optimizer